tabholt/detecting_edgeworth_cycles/README.md

         git clone https://github.com/tabholt/detecting_edgeworth_cycles.git

     **Note:** This command may not work on Windows, unless you have previously installed git.
-In this case, you may download this repository from the GitHub webpage and then unzip it in your desired directory.
+In this case, you may either [install Git](https://github.com/git-guides/install-git) or download this repository from the GitHub webpage and then unzip it in your desired directory.

 3. Navigate into the repository using: